ros-navigation/docs.nav2.org/maintainer_docs/distribution_release.rst

 The ``distro_version`` should be bumped by one from the last distribution representing the release in the format ``1.4.X``.
 Remove any EOL distributions at this time.

-Open the `README.md`` and update the distributions to include this one.
+Open the ``README.md`` and update the distributions to include this.

 At this time, the build should fail because there is no ``distro`` branch on Nav2, which is our next step.